takenobu-hs/haskell-numeric-highlight/README.md

  * https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0009-numeric-underscores.rst#new-syntax-this-proposal

 If you need syntax highlighting about them, you can use the following definitions in each editors etc.
-I prepared two kinds of fast version and exact version.
+I prepared two kinds of fast (approximated) version and exact version.

 Contents
 --------